 K. COMPENSATION.
 Officers may receive compensation as set by the Board of Directors, but not to exceed the following amounts.
 President, Secretary, Treasurer, Assistant Secretary - \$500.
 Vice President - \$500.
 Assistant Treasurer - \$500.
 Officers and Directors may receive a per diem not to exceed \$25 for each Board meeting and each Committee Meeting attended and a per diem not to exceed \$50 per day for each Fair day worked.
 L. INDEMNIFICATION.
-The Association shall indemnify any Director, officer, agent or employee of the Association against expenses actually incurred by such person in connection with the defense of any civil action.

-Association against expenses actually incurred by such person in connection with the defense of any civil action, suit or proceeding in which such person is made a party by reason of being or having been such Director, officer, agent or employee, in which such person is found to be not liable.
+The Association shall indemnify any Director, officer, agent or employee of the Association against expenses actually incurred by such person in connection with the defense of any civil action, suit or proceeding in which such person is made a party by reason of being or having been such Director, officer, agent or employee, in which such person is found to be not liable.
 Such indemnification shall not be deemed exclusive of any other rights to which such Director, officer, agent or employee may be entitled under any by-law, agreement, vote of the Board or the Executive Committee, or otherwise.